 Ever since we moved, I have been doing projects.
 A lot of them.
 Whereas other people will spend money on clothes and beer, I will spend money on molding, paint, and shelving.
 Part of my obsession is that I have a design background, but most of it is that I am an extreme nester.
 God help me when we decide to get pregnant.

 I have had a lot of side jobs, from blogging to consulting to working for my boyfriend’s company where my boss was on the Board.
 In every case, I cleared what I was doing on the side with the company that paid me a full-time salary.
 So, I know how nerve-wracking and potentially awkward the conversation can be.
-Over at US News and World Report today, I give five tips to help convince your boss that moonlighting is actually good for everyone involved.
-Read it here.

 The emails I get most often are from recent college grads who are depressed about their job prospects.
 I always give them the same advice, and I’ve included some of those steps in my latest post on U.S. News and World Report today.
 You can read it here and then let me know what strategies you’ve used to successfully kick-start your career.

 At some point, working on vacation came to be expected.
 Did you notice?
 Work goes on without you, however, and no one is so important that you can’t take two weeks off (if you are, you’re doing it wrong).
 Over at US News & World Report today, I discuss ten reasons why you shouldn’t work on vacation.
-Read it here and give yourself permission to take a break.

 Finding your career purpose is tough.
 If you come up empty after journaling, quizzes and vision boards, it may be time to take real action.
 Over at US News and World Report today, I talk about the three steps you can take to gain immediate clarity around discovering your dream job.

 It’s hard out there for a career.
 If only you had more challenge, more money, more responsibility.
 While you can and should ask for all of these things (going direct seldom fails), it’s not always that easy.